thisissoon/angular-starter/README.md

 We install our frontend libraries via `bower`, a [client-side code package manager][bower].

 All frontend depenancies such as angular will be installed when running `npm install`.
-To manully install all depenancies run:
+To manually install all dependencies run:

 ```
 bower install